Wong Siew Ki

-Wong Siew Ki (王诗棋; pinyin: Wáng shī qí; born 17 May 1986), is a Malaysian politician who has served as Member of the Selangor State Legislative Assembly (MLA) for Balakong since September 2018.
-She is a member of the Democratic Action Party (DAP), a component party of the state and federal government Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
+Wong Siew Ki (王诗棋; pinyin: Wáng shī qí; born 17 May 1986), is a Malaysian politician who has served as Member of the Selangor State Legislative Assembly (MLA) for Seri Kembangan since August 2023.
+She served as the MLA for Balakong from September 2018 to August 2023.
+She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
 She has also served as State Publicity Secretary of DAP of Selangor since November 2021.
 She previously served as Member of the Subang Jaya Municipal Council (MBSJ), State Youth Chief of DAP Selangor or known as State Chief of the DAP youth wing namely the DAP Socialist Youth (DAPSY) of Selangor, National Assistant Publicity Secretary of DAPSY and Chief of DAPSY of Serdang.

-Personal life
+Early life

 Wong was born to Wong Fook Keong and Chin Kooi Seng as their second daughter on 17 May 1986.
 She grew up in Ipoh, the capital city of Perak, Malaysia.

-Education

-Wong received her primary, secondary and tertiary educations at Sekolah Jenis Kebangsaan (Cina) Poi Lam Ipoh, Sekolah Menengah Kebangsaan Poi Lam Ipoh, Sekolah Menengah Kebangsaan Methodist (ACS) Ipoh and Universiti Putra Malaysia (UPM).
+Wong received her primary, secondary and tertiary educations at Sekolah Jenis Kebangsaan (Cina) Poi Lam Ipoh, Sekolah Menengah Jenis Kebangsaan Poi Lam Ipoh, Sekolah Menengah Kebangsaan Methodist (ACS) Ipoh and Universiti Putra Malaysia (UPM).
 In 2009, she graduated from UPM with a Bachelor of Arts (Foreign Language) major in Chinese Literature.
 In 2020, she graduated with Master of Arts (Chinese Literature).

 Early career

 Before becoming a politician, Wong was a blogger writing on politics and current issues.
 She also made various documentaries.
 She was also the President of UPM Chinese Society during her university life in 2008.
 She was actively involved in student movements.
 After graduating from UPM, she wrote articles about her opinions towards social movements through her blog using her pen name “Tian Fei”.
 In 2012, she became the director and producer of the documentary about the injustice case of Teoh Beng Hock namely “Zhui Luo/The Fallen” besides working on a full-time basis in the political field, which is quite different compared to other activists and politicians.
 In 2013, 2014 and 2016, she also directed and produced documentaries namely “Inheritance” (heritage preservation), “Migration” (anti-Lynas movement) and “Instigation” (Sedition Act).
-In 2013, she and her friends founded Dapur Jalanan Kuala Lumpur in order to help the needy in urban and encourage youngsters to actively involve themselves in social caring activities.
+In 2013, she and her friends founded Dapur Jalanan Kuala Lumpur in order to help the urban needy and encourage youngsters to actively involve themselves in social caring activities.
 Within the same year, in line with the 2013 general election, she commenced her political life by becoming the political secretary to Member of the Selangor State Executive Council (EXCO) and MLA for Seri Kembangan Ean Yong Hian Wah.